How to Create a Services Page that Sells

 - use tabbed sections to maximize space and minimize scrolling, as on the Development by Design site

-- use a collapsible “accordion” to maximize space and minimize scrolling, as on my Do-It-Yourself Marketing page
+- use a collapsible “accordion” to maximize space and minimize scrolling, as on my Website Care Plans page

 No matter how you present your information, use a combination of lists and short paragraphs rather than dense blocks of text.
 When gathering information online, most people prefer browsing over reading.